-The data retrieval sequence is detailed in the JLV 3.0.2.0.0 System Design Document (SDD).
+The data retrieval sequence is detailed in the JLV 3.2.0.0.0 System Design Document (SDD).
 Once approved, all project documentation is available on the VA JLV Product Repository on GitHub.
-See Administrative Procedures for the link to the repository.

 2.4.2.
 Availability Monitoring

 QoS monitors the health of JLV and checks for the availability or disruption of dependent services within the systems in DOD and/or VA environments (Table 10: Services Monitored by QoS).